 First, make sure you are running Docker on a computer or virtual computer with at least 1GB of memory and 20GB of hard drive space.

 If you have a Windows PC, follow the Docker installation instructions for Windows.
+You will need administrator access on your PC in order to install (or upgrade) Docker.

 If you have a Mac, follow the Docker installation instructions for OS X.